Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Background material

 We review in more details the notion of Lagrangian multiforms that we need, restricting our attention to Lagrangian $1$-forms since our aim is to describe integrable hierarchies of finite-dimensional systems.
 The basic object is a Lagrangian 1-form

 and the related generalised action

 where $\Gamma$ is a curve in the multi-time $\RR^N$ with (time) coordinates $t_1,\dots,t_N$ and $q$ denotes generic configuration coordinates.
-For instance $q$ could be a position vector in $\RR^d$ for some $d$, or as will be the case for us, an element of a (matrix) Lie group.
-The notation $\Lag[q]$ and $\Lag_k[q]$ means that these quantities depends on $q$ and a finite number of derivatives of $q$ with respect to the times $(t_1,\dots,t_N)$.
-In this paper, we restrict to the case of first derivatives only and simply write $\Lag_k$ for the Lagrangian coefficients.
+For instance, $q$ could be a position vector in $\RR^d$ for some $d$, or as will be the case for us, an element of a (matrix) Lie group.
+The notations $\Lag[q]$ and $\Lag_k[q]$ mean that these quantities depends on $q$ and a finite number of derivatives of $q$ with respect to the times $t_1,\dots,t_N$.
+In this paper, we restrict ourselves only to the case of first derivatives and simply write $\Lag_k$ for the Lagrangian coefficients.
 The application of the generalised variational principle leads to the following multi-time Euler-Lagrange equations \cite{Su1}

 Note that \eqref{simple_multitime_EL1} is simply the standard Euler-Lagrange equation for each $\Lag_k$.
 Condition \eqref{simple_multitime_EL2} states that the Lagrangian coefficient $\Lag_k$ cannot depend on the velocities $q_{t_\ell}$ for $\ell\neq k$.
 The last condition \eqref{simple_multitime_EL3} requires that the conjugate momentum to $q$ be the same with respect to all times $t_k$.
 The closure relation then stipulates that